Guiding towards Excellence

 A member of Huntington UFSD’s Policy Committee, Mrs. Sullivan also serves on the district’s Wellness Committee.

-4. Utilize student data for the purpose of developing actionable items designed to address learning gaps and to promote both growth and achievement on an individualized basis.
+Area of Focus - Instructional Leadership: Utilize student data to develop actionable items designed to address learning gaps and promote both growth and achievement individually, while supporting staff with appropriate professional development opportunities.

 Course Requirements and Listings